hyperlab-be/laravel-dimona/README.md

 ### Basic Usage

-To use Dimona with your models, implement the `DimonaDeclarable` interface and use the `HasDimonaPeriods` trait:
+Implement the `DimonaDeclarable` interface and use the `HasDimonaPeriods` trait in your model:

 ```php
 use Hyperlab\Dimona\DimonaDeclarable;